MaxDLink/SE-assignment5/README.md

 ### Team TODOS: Due - Fri Apr 18, 2025 11:59pm

-1. Open your branch e.g. Rahim-branch, Grant-branch, Nico-branch

-2. Open the test-cases folder

-3. Find the folders with your name

-4. Write test cases for the code in those folders only

-We can merge into the main branch when all of our folders are editted
+Check the /Users/maxlink/Desktop/SE-assignment5/src/test/java/com/example/ directory for the test cases for each user.

+Check if these are comprehensive enough.

 ---

 ### How to Run Files

-TODO - fill out how to run test cases here
+cd /Users/maxlink/Desktop/SE-assignment5 && mvn test

 ### Assignment 5